SuleyNL/AngularWebshopPizza/frontend/RAILWAY_CONFIG.md

 If API requests are failing:

-1. Check that the API_URL environment variable is set correctly in Railway
+1. Check container logs to see the actual API_URL being used
-2. Verify that your backend service is running
+2. Verify that your backend service is running and accessible
-3. Check that your backend service's CORS settings allow requests from your frontend URL
+3. Ensure your backend service's CORS settings allow requests from your frontend URL
-4. Inspect the network requests in your browser's developer tools to see exact request URLs and error messages
+4. Check that the URL format is correct (protocol, hostname, port if needed)

 ### Local Development